opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 <img src="/assets/media/blog-images/2022-11-20-point-in-time/pitUserDiagram.png" alt="PIT diagram"/>{: .img-fluid }

 When you use a query with a PIT ID, it searches the segments that are frozen in time.
-Because a PIT is query-agnostic, you can use any query to search the data in a PIT.
+Because a PIT is query agnostic, you can use any query to search the data in a PIT.
 PIT allows for consistent pagination because even though the index continues to ingest and delete documents, the PIT does not reflect those changes and the dataset remains constant.
 Alternatively, if you use a normal query without a PIT ID, it searches live segments.

 ### What's the catch?